Abdullanz/IEEEdatabase/README.md

 README v0.0 / 08 SEP 2017
 # Coursework Database project

-A website owned by the IEEE organization with an embedded database that is build on a windows server, this project started in Fall 2017
+A website owned by the IEEE WVU student club with an embedded database that is build on a windows server, this project started in Fall 2017